Guides

 ) as client:

-quote = await client.poe.quote(
+submission = await client.poe.publish_sealed(

 )